Preconditioning across parameter space for the parametric Helmholtz equation: Introduction

 Improvements could be gained by considering multiple preconditioners throughout the parameter space.
-This has been investigated in~\cite{venkovic2024} for the diffusion equation with short correlation lengths, focused on Voronoi quantizers placed without prior knowledge of the parameter locations.
+This has been investigated in~\cite{venkovic2023} for the diffusion equation with short correlation lengths, focused on Voronoi quantizers placed without prior knowledge of the parameter locations.
 For the Helmholtz equation, a greedy approach for known parameter locations was presented in~\cite[Section~4.6]{pembery2020}.
 However, this approach requires prior knowledge about the maximum iterations and the distance function on the parameter space, and it might struggle if the problem has hidden parameter anisotropy or a high dimension.

 Our approach exploits the structure and a-priori knowledge of parameter locations and overcomes the limitations in~\cite{pembery2020}.
-The main novelty of our work is to train a surrogate model to predict the number of Krylov iterations needed and determine preconditioner placement while incorporating dimension anisotropy.
+The main novelty of our work is to train a surrogate model to predict the number of Krylov iterations needed and \begin{revenv} parametrically place preconditioners in the parameter space \end{revenv} while incorporating dimension anisotropy.
 Since computing the best locations to place the preconditioners is known to be NP-hard~\cite{sherali1988}, we use a location-allocation heuristic~\cite{brimberg2008}.
 After having introduced the problem in Section~\ref{sec:problem-statement}, Section~\ref{sec:placement} explains this process and Section~\ref{sec:estimating-m} discusses methods to obtain such a surrogate using known convergence bounds of the Krylov method.